Configuration Reference

 group | string | Overrides the collection-level group for this specific layer. |

-legend_type | string | "categorical" to show a discrete swatch legend (see legend_classes). |
+legend_type | string | "categorical" for a discrete swatch legend (see legend_classes), or "continuous" for a graduated colorbar (see below). |

 legend_classes | array | { label, color } entries describing the discrete legend swatches.
 Required when legend_type is "categorical" on a vector layer — vectors have no STAC classification:classes to derive from. |